 Again, my apologies for not being on here… but every spare moment I have has been outside trying to get caught up.

 Years ago when I first decided to “build” a patio – or at least do something to keep my ancient Adirondack off the ground (this chair is over a hundred years old – it is one of the few things I brought down here when we had to dispose of the little house in the Poconos…) I basically just plopped a bunch of square cement blocks down… and the number grew, I added another chair… and a Beautyberry Bush… Well, the Beautyberry bush, in spite of being cut back severely, GROWS so much each year, it would come out and hang over the chair.
 So, now that I am better able to DO THINGS for myself, I decided to redo the patio idea, moving several rows of stones from the southern end to the eastern Buddha-side.
-Better than that, I decided to actually do it with the ground cloth and sand to make it level, due to all the moles that seem to like this place and have tunneled under the stones.

 I actually had to go to Salisbury to buy decent ground cloth.
 The stuff being sold today is like gauze.
 No one has the good old heavy stuff of just a few years ago around here.
 Sam’s had 4 foot rolls of the good stuff.
 That should last me a few years.
 I found Roses had 50 lb bags of sand.
 I figured I could handle 3 bags at a time.
 Truth is, it was a little too much for me.
 But, I managed.
 I figured I would need 9 bags – 3 trips.
 However, I made a mistake, I told a friend the sand was on sale, and he bought it all, so I was 3 bags short.
 The good thing is, our local building supply place had sand, bigger bags, so much heavier, but better quality sand – the weight was in the sand not the moisture IN with the sand like the stuff from Roses – and the best part – they deliver – FREE!
 So I got some 4x4s that I needed that won’t fit in my van, some metal fence posts I need for a friend’s garden, and I did not have to beg someone for the use of their truck, and I got another 200 lbs of sand.

 Probably the other big news is my hair “cut”… a friend is undergoing chemo and a bunch of us promised her that when she lost her hair – we would shave our heads in support of her.
 Well, I did not SHAVE it, but it is beyond just short!
 We left a little fuzz in the front because I get a rash from synthetics touching my skin – like the threads they use on the binding on hats – so we left a little buffer for that.
-The back did get shaved pretty close… fortunately it grows back in fast, so it doesn’t really look as bald as it is.
-I was shocked at how dark the back is – the hair around the front is white!
-Go figure!
-Bald heads are cold!

 If you are in the area, come by and have a sit down on the patio… have a glass of tea… enjoy the quiet serenity of the Buddha and the beauty of the flowers.
 Soon I will be able to share some veggies with you – Inşallah!